NLnetLabs/unbound/doc/unbound.conf.rst

 :ref:`local-zone:<unbound.conf.local-zone>` and before any :ref:`auth-zone:<unbound.conf.auth>`.

-The RPZ zone is formatted with a SOA start record as usual.
+The RPZ zone is a regular DNS zone formatted with a SOA start record as usual.
 The items in the zone are entries, that specify what to act on (the trigger) and what to do (the action).
 The trigger to act on is recorded in the name, the action to do is recorded as